State Library of Kansas

 The State Library of Kansas is a department within the state government of Kansas, with locations in Topeka and Emporia.
-Ray Walling was appointed acting State Librarian in June of 2022.
+Ray Walling was appointed acting State Librarian in June 2022.
+On January 19, 2023, Walling was confirmed by the Kansas Senate as the 18th Kansas State Librarian.

 Locations

 The research collections and most of the staff of the State Library of Kansas have been located on the third floor of the Kansas State Capitol at 10th and Jackson Streets in downtown Topeka, Kansas, since 1900.
 In December, 2009, the staff was moved out of its third floor location in the State Capitol and into mobile units on the Capitol grounds during renovation of the north wing of the Capitol.
 The Library's collections were moved to an Annex in Topeka in April, 2010.
 Library staff and collections were returned to the third floor of the Capitol in December, 2012.
 The Library's Talking Books Library is located in the lower level of the Student Union, Emporia State University, Emporia, Kansas.